Shadowgit98/StickyNotes/README.md

 ## Technologies Used Frontend:
 - HTML, CSS, JavaScript, React JS with vite
 ## Backend:
+- Appwrite
-- Appwrite Other Tools: npm, Webpack, etc.
+- Other Tools: npm, Webpack.

-Contributing Contributions are welcome!
+Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-License This project is licensed under the MIT License
+License This project is licensed under the MIT License Made with @Prathmesh G - Shadowgit.